 Human trafficking is when anyone is pressed into involuntary labor or services via force, fraud, or coercion.
 Due to the psychological grooming involved, cases involving juveniles under the age of eighteen do not even need to show force, fraud, or coercion if the victims are involved in commercial sexual exploitation (aka juvenile sex trafficking).
 Essentially, human trafficking is modern-day slavery and juvenile trafficking is child abuse that is rarely identified as such.
-Furthermore, human trafficking is the fastest growing criminal enterprise in the world and is quickly becoming the preferred crime over drugs or arms smuggling because it is highly profitable (due to the re-usable product of people), low risk, easy to hide, and difficult to prosecute.
+Furthermore, human trafficking is the fastest growing criminal enterprise in the world and is quickly becoming the preferred crime over drugs or arms smuggling because it is highly profitable and perceived low risk.

-A sample of past and current projects by the Tarrant County 5-Stones Taskforce includes:
+A sample of recent and current projects by the Tarrant County 5 Stones Taskforce includes:

 - Partnering with the Governor’s office to develop long-term mentors that will assist in providing wrap-around care to high-risk youth and families

 - Multiple community forums with an expert panel